-This [TEXT] is a means to promote the international solidarity and cooperation to preserve the world's natural and cultural heritage of all the nations of the world, the shared commitment of all stakeholders of the 1972 Convention, the Outstanding Universal Value of the World Heritage properties and to uphold the integrity and credibility of the Convention and the World Heritage List.
+This Declaration of principles to promote international solidarity and cooperation to preserve World Heritage (hereinafter:the Declaration) is a means to promote the international solidarity and cooperation to preserve the world's natural and cultural heritage of all the nations of the world, the shared commitment of all stakeholders of the 1972 Convention, the Outstanding Universal Value of the World Heritage properties and to uphold the integrity and credibility of the Convention and the World Heritage List.

 The States Parties to the Convention, the World Heritage Committee, the Secretariat and the Advisory Bodies have a collective responsibility to uphold credibility, integrity and the implementation of the Convention.
-The [TEXT] expresses a commitment to impartial decision making based on objective and scientific considerations, verifiable technical evidence and elaborated by qualified experts in the fields of natural and cultural heritage, conducting themselves according to the highest ethical standards of professionalism, equity and transparency.
+The Declaration expresses a commitment to impartial decision making based on objective and scientific considerations, verifiable technical evidence and elaborated by qualified experts in the fields of natural and cultural heritage, conducting themselves according to the highest ethical standards of professionalism, equity and transparency.

-The UNESCO Constitution, the provisions of the World Heritage Convention, its Operational Guidelines and Rules of Procedure of the General Assembly of States Parties and of the World Heritage Committee, the Standards of Conduct for International Civil Service, UNESCO Staff Regulations and Rules, ICCROM Staff Regulations and Rules, ICOMOS Ethical Principles, Code of Conduct and Professional Ethics for the Secretariat of IUCN and Terms of reference for the IUCN World Heritage panel, govern the work of all respective stakeholders.
-The [TEXT]
+The UNESCO Constitution, the provisions of the World Heritage Convention, its Operational Guidelines and Rules of Procedure of the General Assembly of States Parties and of the World

-draws on these documents providing a legally non-binding ethical guideline and statement of good practice principles and commitments for pursuing the highest standards of integrity and conduct.
-This [TEXT] cannot undermine the aforementioned texts and documents in any way nor be a basis for limiting their implementation.
+Heritage Committee, the Standards of Conduct for International Civil Service, UNESCO Staff Regulations and Rules, ICCROM Staff Regulations and Rules, ICOMOS Ethical Principles, Code of Conduct and Professional Ethics for the Secretariat of IUCN and Terms of reference for the IUCN World Heritage panel, govern the work of all respective stakeholders.
+The Declaration draws on these documents providing a legally non-binding ethical guideline and statement of good practice principles and commitments for pursuing the highest standards of integrity and conduct.
+This Declaration cannot undermine the aforementioned texts and documents in any way nor be a basis for limiting their implementation.